stickhero23/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script 8-firstdelete deletes the file betty from directory.
 The script 9-firstdirdeleion removes the directory specified.
 The script 11-lists displays contents of current directory, home directory, and /root.
+The script 12-file_type prints the file type of a given file, iamafile in /tmp/ directory.